alessiogandelli/BERTopic_evaluation/README.md

 ## Results
 you can see the results in [this](https://github.com/alessiogandelli/BERTopic_evaluation/tree/main/myresults) folder

+## Methods
+for each model we fitted the model with different parameters, in particular
+- number of topics: from 10 to 50 with a step of 5

+all these test have been computed 3 times and then averaged

 ## Next steps
 Note that these evaluation metrics tells just a part of the story.
 In order to better evaluate these models we need to investigate more in a supervised way: